 Your best storage solution for your workload depends on your performance and data retention requirements.

 If high throughput and low latency is most important, then use locally-attached NVMe SSD disks.
 This is also a good option in the cloud.
 Just remember that in the cloud, local disks are ephemeral, so data is wiped when an instance is restarted.
-An alternative in the cloud is to use SSD-backed remote storage to persist data between instance restarts.
+An alternative in the cloud is to use SSD-backed object storage to persist data between instance restarts.
 Most cloud providers have options for guaranteeing throughput and provisioned IOPS performance of network-attached storage, although network-attached storage almost always exhibits slightly higher tail latencies than direct-attached storage.

 For example, AWS io2 volumes offer up to 64,000 IOPS and 1,000 MB/sec throughput with single-digit millisecond latency.
 This is an expensive option, so if you can trade performance for cost, then AWS gp3 volumes are a good alternative.
 GCP has comparable options with high-end Extreme persistent disks and the lesser SSD persistent disks.
 Likewise, Azure has Ultra, Premium, and Standard persistent disk options for choosing the right balance of performance versus cost.